-Personal, Social, Health and Economic Education (PSHEE) and Citizenship help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+PSHE and citizenship help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 Pupils also find out about their rights and responsibilities as members of their communities.
 They learn to understand and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-Subject in the curriculum - progression and continuity (please read in conjunction with the Programme of Study)
+Subject in the curriculum progression and continuity

-We use the National Curriculum, the SMSC and PSHE Association guidelines as the basis for our curriculum planning.
-The SCARF Coram scheme of work is used at primary level and.
-All planning is adapted as necessary to match the needs of the children at Fairley House School.
-We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each unit and we ensure that these incorporate appropriate progression so that the children are increasingly challenged as they move up through the school.
+We use the National Curriculum, the SMSC and PSHE Association guidelines as the basis for our curriculum planning and adapt as necessary to match the needs of the children at Fairley House.
+We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each unit and we build planned progression into the schemes of work so that the children are increasingly challenged as they move up through the school.